 Adult ADHD Public Service Provision

-The HSE’s National Clinical Programme developed a Model of Care for Ireland for Adults with ADHD in January 2021 and recommends an evidence based, practical and integrated response for Adults who may have ADHD.
+The HSE’s National Clinical Programme developed a Model of Care for Ireland for Adults with ADHD in January 2021 and recommends an evidence-based, practical and integrated response for Adults who may have ADHD.

-Public Services available now
+Public services available

 Specific Adult ADHD Clinics currently available to adults living in the following Community Health Organisation (CHO) areas: